pingcap/docs/dashboard/top-sql.md

 >
 > Currently, Top SQL is an experimental feature.
 It is not recommended that you use it for production environments.

 This document describes how to use Top SQL to locate SQL queries that contribute to a high load of a TiDB or TiKV node in a specified time range.
-For example, you can use Top SQL to locate an analytic query that contributes to 99% of the load for a low-load database.
+For example, you can use Top SQL to locate an analytic query that consumes 99% of the load for a low-load database.

 For a specified TiDB or TiKV node, Top SQL provides the following features: